blesaux/blesaux.github.io/_pages/jobs.md

 We currently have 3 open PhD positions to work on machine learning for scene perception and understanding.
 Please e-mail me with CV and detailed motivation if interested.

+All positions are located at ONERA centre in Palaiseau, near Paris, France.
+European or Swiss citizenships might be prefered for funding reasons.

 ## Neural Networks for Multimodal (aerial / streetview / text) Geospatial Analysis

 [Long description]({{ site.url }}/files/sujet_ONERA_multimodal-geospatial-analysis_v2.pdf)